Congreso youth compelled to be changemakers

 On a beautiful clear Saturday morning, I had the opportunity to join Josue Valerio, director of the Missions Team, and my daughter Kalie Lowrie, publications manager for Texas Baptists, on an outing to help train a handful of pastors in the Juarez Valley.
 Our day began with a short walk over an International Bridge from El Paso into Juarez.
 In less than 30 minutes, God transported us by foot into another world—a world of opportunity.

-A local pastor named Jose Angel Hernandez, also a Texas Baptists River Ministry/p>... [continue]
+A local pastor named Jose Angel Hernandez, also a Texas Baptists River Ministry coordinator, greeted us in his older model Suburban and transported us along streets and byways much more like a third... [continue]

 Cosas beunas están ocurriendo en Marshall y en ETBU